 The Heiken Ashi formula used to derive these average values is as follows:

-The good news is that it's easy to use Heiken Ashi strategy with MT4.
+The good news is that it's easy to use the Heiken Ashi strategy with MT4.
 Especially since it's available as a default custom indicator.
 To use it, all you have to do is:

 And as with any other candlestick chart, you set the time frame to whatever you choose.
 If you choose a daily chart, the Heiken Ashi values are defined for the open, close, high and low of the day.
 If you choose an hourly chart, the Heiken Ashi values are defined for the open, close, high, and low of each hour.

 MT4's default colours are: